Code-Institute-Submissions/DogMassagePluto/README.md

     <li><strong>Contact form</strong><br>
     The contact form has required attributes which are needed before submitting the form.
     <li><strong>Footer</strong><br>
-    In the footer the social media linkswill be found, which are external links.
+    In the footer the social media links will be found, which are external links.
     <li><strong>Title</strong><br>
     The company name on the fixed header, will lead to the top of the website as an internal link.<br>
     <li><strong>Tested</strong><br>